 Ask the audience

 Surveys and feedback forms give direct insight into what customers think.
-But prepared to pay for the former, and the latter will often focus more on product quality and customer service.
+But be prepared to pay for surveys, and know that feedback forms will often focus more on product quality and customer service.

 Ask the sales team

 Talk to colleagues who are in touch with customers to find out what objections they have to overcome to turn interest into a sale.
 They’ll tell you it’s always about price … but dig a little deeper and you’ll find nuggets of insight into what else matters.